BCACTF/chall-repo-template/CHALL_YAML_GUIDE.md

 - **Example:**
     ```yaml
     description: |
         This is a challenge about saying hello to the world.
-This is **very** important, because I put it in bold.
+This is **very** important because I put it in bold.

         And this is a new paragraph!